bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1107_subscripts.md

 ## Conclusion
-Great, Now do you know what I mean by creating a shortcut?
-I'm sure now you do.
-I told you so.
+Great, now you know what I meant by creating a shortcut.
 However, subscripts can be quite misleading because there is no name to it.
-As a result, it might confusion if your teammate starts to read your code, and he/she might get confused.
+As a result, it might create massive confusion if you work with someone else.
 So make sure, don't use it too often.
-Somtimes, it might be better for you to use a property or method for clarity.
+Sometimes, it might be better for you to use a property or a method for clarity.

 An Apple engineering once said, brevity is not the worthwhile goal.
-Communication is important because programming language is not only the way humans talk to computers, but also between a human to human.
+Communication is important because a programming language is not only a way humans talk to computers, but also between us, humans.
+Clear communication trumps all.

 #### Stay Connected
 I focus on building a long-term relationship with you.
 Feel free to follow on my social media for personal updates and engagement.
 You may see what my daily activity is like on Instagram.